-Q: I have heard that stem cells are promising, but that they don’t really work.
+Q: I have heard stem cells are promising, but they don’t really work.
+Is this true?

-A: Adult stem cells have been effectively used as standard medical care in the treatment of leukemia and other disorders for over forty years.
+A: Adult stem cells have been effectively used as standard medical care in the treatment of leukemia and other disorders for more than forty years.

 The benefits of adult stem cell therapy have been extensively documented in the medical literature.

-For a clear, easy to read introduction to the powerful healing ability of adult stem cells, you can obtain the Healing Cell, by clicking here.
+For a clear, easy-to-read introduction to the powerful healing ability of adult stem cells, you can purchase the Healing Cell (From Amazon), by clicking here.

 If you want to delve into something more technical, you can read the well documented handbook: Stroke Recovery with Cellular Therapies, (Humana Press, New Jersey, 2008) edited by Sean I. Savitz, MD, Daniel M. Rosenbaum, MD.
 In it, leading neurologists have written:

 We have demonstrated a significant improvement in functional outcome after stroke with BMSC (bone marrow stem cell) treatment.
 BMSC therapy can enhance the endogenous restorative mechanisms [i.e., the body’s own natural healing processes] of the injured brain, assisting in a return to a “developmental” state [the brain starts developing again] and supporting the process of angiogenesis [new blood vessel formation], gliogenesis [formation of cells which support and protect neurons], neurogenesis [formation of new neurons] and ultimately neural reorganization [new neurons replace damaged ones and start functioning anew].

 It is anticipated that cellular therapy, in combination with standard rehabilitation therapy, can improve functional outcomes [the brain will function better] following CNS [central nervous system] diseases.